Crescent Dragonwagon

 Crescent Dragonwagon (née Ellen Zolotow, November 25, 1952, New York City) is a multigenre writer.
 She has written fifty books, including two novels, seven cookbooks and culinary memoirs, more than twenty children's books, a biography, and a collection of poetry.
 In addition, she has written for magazines including The New York Times Book Review, Lear's, Cosmopolitan, McCall's, and The Horn Book.

-Biography
+Dragonwagon is the daughter of the writers Charlotte and Maurice Zolotow and sister of professional poker player Steve Zolotow.
+Although many of her cookbooks include non-vegetarian recipes, she has been a vegetarian since the age of 22.

 Dragonwagon and her late husband, Ned Shank, owned Dairy Hollow House, a country inn and restaurant in the Ozark Mountain community of Eureka Springs, Arkansas.
-Dragonwagon later co-founded the non-profit Writer's Colony at Dairy Hollow, and was active in the cultural and literary life of Arkansas throughout the 31 years she lived in the state full-time.
-After Shank's death in 2000, Dragonwagon moved to her family's summer home in Vermont.
-Dragonwagon has been a vegetarian since the age of 22.
-In 2002, she authored a vegetarian cookbook, Passionate Vegetarian.
+Dragonwagon later co-founded the non-profit Writers' Colony at Dairy Hollow, and was active in the cultural and literary life of Arkansas throughout the 31 years she lived in the state full-time.

-Since the 2014 death of her subsequent partner, filmmaker-activist David R. Koff, with whom she lived in Vermont for a decade, she has divided her time among New York, Vermont, and Arkansas.

-Dragonwagon is the daughter of the writers Charlotte and Maurice Zolotow.
-She serves as literary executor to both her parents.

-Awards
+Awards and nominations

 Dragonwagon's tenth children's book, Half a Moon and One Whole Star, illustrated by Jerry Pinkney and published in 1986, was the winner of a Coretta Scott King Award, as well as a Reading Rainbow Selection.
-In 1991 she won Arkansas' Porter Prize.
+In 1991, she won Arkansas' Porter Prize.

-In 2003, Dragonwagon's cookbook Passionate Vegetarian won the James Beard book award in the category "Vegetarian/Healthy Focus".